emscripten-core/emscripten/site/source/docs/api_reference/wasm_audio_worklets.rst

 these will all share the same dedicated audio thread on the AudioContext, and will not run in a separate thread of their own each.

+Note: the audio worklet node processing is pull-mode callback based.
+Audio Worklets do not allow the creation of general purpose real-time prioritized threads.
+The audio callback code should execute as quickly as possible and be non-blocking.
+In other words, spinning a custom `for(;;)` loop is not possible.

 Programming Example
 ===================